worlddemocrats/federation/CONSTITUTION.md

 ### Section 2.
 Purpose

 The purpose of this organization is to establish a democratic world government.
+This entails promoting global democratic values, advocating for equitable representation at all levels of global governance, mitigating existential risks, and harnessing technological advancements for the betterment of all.

 ## Article II – Guiding Principles